-Mozilla’s Firefox claims to be a secure and easy to use web browser packed with many advanced security features and performance benefits.
-The kind of reputation the browser bears makes essential for it to plug any loopholes, if present.
+Mozilla’s Firefox claims to be a secure and easy-to-use web browser packed with many advanced security features and performance benefits.
+The kind of reputation the browser bears makes it essential for it to plug any loopholes if present.
 In this regard, the developers of Firefox have made it mandatory for all the extensions to be signed in order to be installed and put into use.

 Firefox browser will prevent you from installing unsigned add-ons & disable any unsigned add-ons that are already installed.
 Mozilla verifies and “signs” add-ons that follow a set of security guidelines.
 This is called Add-on signing.
 If an unsigned add-on is disabled, you won’t be able to use it and the Add-ons manager will show a message – The add-on could not be verified for use in Firefox and has been disabled.
 You can override the add-on signing setting to enforce the add-on signing requirement by changing the preference xpinstall.signatures.required to false in the Firefox Configuration Editor (about:config page).

 Firefox won’t allow Unsigned Extensions to be Installed